c-scale-community/workflow-automated-river-forecasts/README.md

  * wflow with ERA5 data, covering 2021-12-01 to 2021-12-31
  * wflow with SEAS5 data, which covers 2022-01-01 to 2022-08-02 (50 times, for each ensemble member)

-Both runs need to be initialised, such that the model starts with "warm" states.
-The wflow model outputs a "oustates.nc" file in the output directory of every simulation, which can be used to initialise a new simulation.
-Again using a trigger date of around 2022-01-15 as an example, the following states need to be used to initilase the two simulation types
+Both runs need to be initialized, such that the model starts with "warm" states.
+The wflow model outputs a "oustates.nc" file in the output directory of every simulation, which can be used to initialize a new simulation.
+Again using a trigger date of around 2022-01-15 as an example, the following states need to be used to initialize the two simulation types
- * wflow+ERA5 data (2021-12): initialised with the outstates from the wflow+ERA5 simulation from the month before (2021-11)
+ * wflow+ERA5 data (2021-12): initialized with the outstates from the wflow+ERA5 simulation from the month before (2021-11)
- * wflow+SEAS5 data (2022-01): initialised with the outstates from the most recent wflow+ERA5 simulation (2021-12), same for every ensemble member.
+ * wflow+SEAS5 data (2022-01): initialized with the outstates from the most recent wflow+ERA5 simulation (2021-12), same for every ensemble member.

-4. Post processing to produce figures/accessable data TBD
+4. Post processing to produce figures/accessible data TBD